-Previously I have been a visitor to the BlaBlaBlab at the University of Michigan, and was a postdoc in the Saints Lab working on sustainable AI.
-I did my PhD with CopeNLU where I worked on automated fact checking, automatic understanding and analysis of science communication, and domain adaptation.
+Previously I was a Danish Data Science Academy postdoctoral fellow at the University of Copenhagen, was a visitor to the BlaBlaBlab at the University of Michigan, and was a postdoc in the Saints Lab working on sustainable AI.
+I did my PhD at the University of Copenhagen in the CopeNLU lab where I worked on automated fact checking, automatic understanding and analysis of science communication, and domain adaptation.
 I received my master’s degree from University of California, San Diego, and have worked at IBM Research and the Allen Institute for Artificial Intelligence on the Semantic Scholar project.
 I also write sometimes on substack.
 Outside of science I like making music and playing table top role-playing games and rhythm games.

 Featured Publications